kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 # SonicTheHedgehog2-Tensorflow2
 This repository is for the Tensorflow 2 code for training the SonicTheHedgehog2 with human expert data.
 You need to buy the Sonic the Hedgehog 2 game from the Steam to test it.
-After buying it, please follow the install tutorials of reference section.
+After buying it, please follow the installation tutorial of (Chang-Chia-Chi)[https://github.com/Chang-Chia-Chi/Sonic-the-Hedgehog-A3C-LSTM-tensorflow2].

-Sonic Gym environment has total 12 action dimension originally.
-Each action means ["B", "A", "MODE", "START", "UP", "DOWN", "LEFT", "RIGHT", "C", "Y", "X", "Z"] key of original game pad.
+The Sonic Gym environment has total 12 actions originally.
+Each action are ["B", "A", "MODE", "START", "UP", "DOWN", "LEFT", "RIGHT", "C", "Y", "X", "Z"] key of original game pad.

 In game, we need to use only 8 combination of key like a below.